sanity-io/GROQ/spec/Section 4 -- Data types.md

 ## Object

 An unordered collection of key/value pairs (referred to as attributes) with unique keys, e.g. `{"a": 1, "b": 2}`.
 Keys must be strings, while values can be any combination of other types, including other objects.
 If duplicate keys are specified, the last key is used.
-An object can not store {null }values, and setting an attribute value to {null} is equivalent to removing it from the object.
+An object can not store {null} values, and setting an attribute value to {null} is equivalent to removing it from the object.

 The values of an object literal can use the full power of expressions: